walidasakor/Technical-writing/lab.md

 | Agent Configuration      | ✅ Done  |
 | Auto-Reply Setup         | ✅ Done  |
 | Ticket Testing           | ✅ Done  |

----

-## 📌 Notes
-- All screenshots are located in the `lab-pics/` folder.
-- Markdown used to structure and style this lab submission.